"In the beginning was the word" does not mean "In the beginning was the Son"

 This reading of the passage provides vital support for the traditional doctrine of the Godhead, shared equally by Father and Son from eternity.
 Paraphrased versions sometimes go far beyond the Greek original.
 The Contemporary English Version interprets John to mean that two beings were present at the beginning.
 “The Word was the One who was with God.”
 No doubt, according to that translation, the Word would be equivalent to an eternal Son.
 It would certainly be understood in that sense by those schooled on the post-biblical creeds.

 But why, Kuschel asks, do readers leap from “word” to “Son”?
 The text simply reads, “In the beginning was the word,” not “In the beginning was the Son.”
 The substitution of “Son” for “word,” which for millions of readers appears to be an automatic reflex, has had dramatic consequences.
 It has exercised a powerful, even mesmerizing influence on Bible readers.
 But the text does not warrant the switch.
 Again, John wrote: “In the beginning was the word.”
 He did not say, “In the beginning was the Son of God.”
 There is, in fact, no direct mention of the Son of God until we come to verse 14, where “the word [not the Son] became flesh and dwelt among us, and we beheld his glory, the glory of a unique Son, full of grace and truth.”
-Until verse 14 there is no mention of a Son.
+Until verse 14 there is no mention of a Son (although Jesus as the one witnessed to by John is mentioned in vv.
+7, 10).
 The Son is what the word became, but what is the word?

 Imagine I told my child, “Our car was once in the head of its designer, and now here it is in our garage.”
 The child might respond: “How could that car fit into the head of the designer?
 It would be too big.”
 Fair point, but based on a large misunderstanding.
 The application to our problem in John 1:1 is simply this: The fact that the word became the man Jesus, the Son of God, does not necessarily or automatically imply that Jesus, the Son of God is one-to-one equivalent to the word before Jesus’ birth.
 What if the word, the self-expression of God, became embodied in, was manifested in, the man Jesus?
 That makes very good sense of John 1:14.
 It also avoids the fearful, never-resolved complexities of Trinitarianism by which there are two or three who are fully and equally God.
 If our theory is right, John will have been speaking about a preexisting divine Purpose, not a second divine person.